open-cloud/open-cloud.github.io.old/3_operator.md

 $ ./openstack-command.sh "glance --os-cacert /etc/ssl/certs/ca-certificates.crt image-list"
 ```

-Andy is the maintainer of thes credential files and scripts; let him
+Andy is the maintainer of these credential files and scripts; let him
 know if something is not working as expected.